Corefinder89/phoenix/simplilearn-phase4/docs/set_up.md

 ## Setting up a pod

+A pod can be created in 2 ways:

+- Imperatively
+- Declaratively

+### Creating a pod imperatively

 - To create a pod run the command \
 `kubectl run nginx --image nginx --port 80` \
 The syntax comprises of the `pod` name and the underlying container type which is specified with the option `--image` and the port which needs to be exposed can be mentioned with the option `--port`.